hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Profiles defining FHIR structures for use in an Australian context:
   * [Data type profiles](generalguidance.html#data-type-profile-approach) (e.g. [Australian Address])(StructureDefinition-au-address.html), [Australian Business Number](StructureDefinition-au-australianbusinessnumber.html) such as national patient and provider identifiers
   * [Base resource profiles](generalguidance.html#base-resource-profile-approach) (e.g. [AU Base Patient](StructureDefinition-au-patient.html), [AU Base MedicationStatement](StructureDefinition-au-medicationstatement.html))
-  * [Generic use case profiles](generalguidance.html#generic-use-case-profile-approach) (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), where there is no existing IG project to undertake the work
+  * [Generic use case resource profiles](generalguidance.html#generic-use-case-profile-approach) (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), where there is no existing IG project to undertake the work

 AU Base does not define actors (i.e. ActorDefinitions) or support requirements associated with actors (e.g. CapabilityStatements or Obligations).
 This IG does not prescribe the usage or support requirements for any particular use case.